Wyatt Meyer: Club career

 Meyer played four games with USL League Two club Project 51O, the reserve affiliate of USL Championship club Oakland Roots, in the 2023 season.

 After participating in pre-season with the first team of Nashville SC ahead of the 2025 season, he signed a first-team contract on February 21.
 The following day, Meyer made his professional debut and played the full match in a scoreless draw against the New England Revolution on February 22.
 On May 21, Meyer scored his first professional goal when he scored the winning goal in a 3–1 victory over Orlando City in the U.S. Open Cup.
 During the 2025 season, he made six league appearances, including three starts.
 Meyer also made two starts and appearances in the 2025 Lamar U.S. Open Cup for Nashville SC, helping Nashville advance to the quarterfinals and ultimately win the U.S. Open Cup in October 2025.
 His season was interrupted by a foot injury in August 2025.
+After the conclusion of the season, Nashville SC declined Meyer's contract extension.

+On February 3, 2026, Meyer signed a one-season contract with Major League Soccer club Sporting Kansas City with a team option for the next two seasons.
+Meyer made his debut for Sporting Kansas City in their season-opening match on February 21, conceding three times in a 3–0 loss to the San Jose Earthquakes.
+On September 19, Meyer scored his first league goal via a header from a corner kick in a 4–3 loss to the Philadelphia Union.